Any modern realtor knows how important it is to cultivate and grow their database.

 You might have a fancy real estate agent website with gorgeous shots of your properties and a headshot that makes celebrities jealous, but that’s not enough to generate leads.

-You need good real estate lead magnets—things that pulls your best prospects forward and cause them to engage with you.
+You need good real estate lead magnets—things that pull your best prospects forward and cause them to engage with you.
 This usually means offering them something in exchange for their email address.

 But you can’t just create a lead magnet any old way and expect it to work.